 Authority to Warrant

-The DE DOR does need court authorization to take warrant action.
-Generally, before the DE DOR takes warrant action, 3 legal requirements must be met:
+The Division of Revenue does need court authorization to take warrant action.
+Generally, before the Division of Revenue takes warrant action, 3 legal requirements must be met:

-(1) The DE DOR must assess the tax and send you A "Notice and Demand" for payment; (2) You must neglect or refuse to pay the tax; and (3) The DE DOR must file a Notice of judgment in Delaware Superior court at least 10 days in advance of the warrant.
+(1) The Division of Revenue must assess the tax and send you A "Notice and Demand" for payment; (2) You must neglect or refuse to pay the tax; and (3) The Division of Revenue must file a Notice of judgment in Delaware Superior court at least 10 days in advance of the warrant.

 We may give you this notice in person, leave it at your dwelling or usual place of business, or send it by certified or registered mail to your last known address.

 Caution: If we conclude that collection of your tax is threatened, we may take immediate collection action before all 3 requirements have been met.
 For example, if a taxpayer is planning to quickly leave the country, we may believe that collection is threatened or in jeopardy.

 If we make a decision that collection of your tax is threatened or in jeopardy, you may seek the Division of Revenue managerial review.
 These procedures are explained in the letter you will receive when the demand for payment is made.

 If the Division of Revenue attaches your salary or wages, the attachment will end when one of the following occurs: